Ultra-fast interpretable machine-learning potentials: Summary

 \section{Summary}

-We developed and implemented an approach for machine learning of the energy landscape of materials that is fast to train and evaluate, provides an interpretable form, is extendable to higher-order interactions, and accurately describes materials even for comparably sparse training sets.
-The approach is based on a many-body expansion and utilizes a flexible B-spline basis.
+We developed and implemented a machine-learning potential that is fast to train and evaluate, provides an interpretable form, is extendable to higher-order interactions, and accurately describes materials even for comparably sparse training sets.
+The approach is based on an effective many-body expansion and utilizes a flexible B-spline basis.
 The resulting regularized linear least-squares optimization problem is strongly convex, significantly reducing the computational requirements.

-In the example of elemental tungsten, the $\text{UF}_2$ pair potential produces energy, force, and property predictions rivaling those of SNAP and qSNAP while matching the cost of the Morse potential, corresponding to a reduction in computational cost by two orders of magnitude.
-Despite the intrinsic limitations of the pair potential in capturing physics, we find that the $\text{UF}_2$ pair potential yields reasonable predictions in property benchmarks, such as elastic constants, phonons, surface energies, and melting temperature.
-The $\text{UF}_{2,3}$ potential, which accounts for three-body interactions, approaches the accuracy of GAP while reducing computational cost by two to three orders of magnitude.
-The software for fitting UF potentials and exporting LAMMPS-compatible tables is freely available in our Github repository~\cite{xie2021uf}.
+For the example of elemental tungsten, the $\text{UF}_2$ pair potential produces energy, force, and property predictions rivaling those of SNAP and qSNAP while matching the cost of the Morse potential, corresponding to a reduction in computational cost by two orders of magnitude.
+Despite the intrinsic limitations of the pair potential in capturing physics, we find that the $\text{UF}_2$ pair potential yields reasonable predictions in property benchmarks, such as for elastic constants, phonons, surface energies, and melting temperature.
+The $\text{UF}_{2,3}$ potential, which accounts for three-body interactions, approaches the accuracy of \ed{MTP and} GAP while reducing computational cost by one to three orders of magnitude.

+\ed{ The rapidly increasing number of MLPs, from ultra-fast linear models to graph neural network potentials, highlights the trade-offs between computational efficiency, robustness, and model capacity.
+Complex, high-dimensional MLPs are expected to yield higher accuracy for complicated systems at the price of greatly increased computational cost and data requirements.
+The UF approach yields potentials that are fast and robust, at the price of reduced flexibility and possibly greater errors for complex systems.
+Future work on UF potentials will explore the use of active learning for increased robustness and data efficiency as well as the addition of the four-body term, which is necessary for modeling dihedral angles that are critical to describing organic molecules and protein structures. } The software for fitting UF potentials and exporting LAMMPS-compatible tables is freely available in our Github repository~\cite{xie2021uf}.